Radiation therapy for breast cancer

 When a breast tumor is large or not easily removed by surgery, radiation therapy before surgery can help to shrink the breast tumor.
 After breast-sparing surgery, radiation treatments may help destroy any remaining breast cancer cells.

 Common breast cancer radiation side effects may include redness, dryness or irritation of the skin in the treated area.
 Another common side effect is fatigue, especially in the later weeks of treatment and for some time afterward.

-Throughout your breast cancer treatment, your care team will provide various integrative oncology services to help you cope better with potential breast cancer radiation side effects.
-For instance, mind-body medicine can help you relax with techniques like distraction and guided imagery.
-Image enhancement can help you look and feel better about yourself.
+Throughout your breast cancer treatment, your care team will provide various supportive care services to help you cope better with potential breast cancer radiation side effects.
+For instance, mind-body medicine may help you relax with techniques like distraction and guided imagery.
+Image enhancement may help you look and feel better about yourself.